Amsterdam/dso-api/dev-docs/source/auth.rst

 Authentication
 --------------

-The authentication happens by receiving a JSON Web Token (JWT) with the proper scopes.
+Authentication happens by checking a JSON Web Token (JWT) against the public key of a trusted authentication service.
 These scopes are tested by the `datapunt-authorization-django <https://github.com/Amsterdam/authorization_django>`_ package.